F-fengzi/F-fengzi/README.md

 ## Hi there, it's Fengzi! 👋

-🔭 Currently planning for **Fengzi Lab 2.0**: a (hopefully) beautiful, simplistic, and easy-to-use collection of my personal projects.
+🔭 Currently planning for **Fengzi Lab 2.0**: a simple collection of my personal projects.
   - ###### (Unfun fact: this simple thing is under planning for 2 years now and I never got to start on it due to my extreme laziness.
 Pain.)
   - Development blogs are not coming anytime soon™